Hawai‘i State Big Tree Program

-We are excited to announce the Hawai‘i Big Tree Competition is expanding to include a State Big Tree Registry that is giving an opportunity for more tree species to enter the competition.
-We are now accepting nominations for many more tree species that are native, endemic, and culturally valuable to the people of Hawai‘i.
+We are excited to announce that we are expanding the Hawai‘i Big Tree Competition to include a State Big Tree Registry, providing an opportunity for more tree species to enter the competition.
+We are now accepting nominations for many more tree species that are native, endemic, and culturally valuable to the people of Hawai‘i!

-Can you find the next Big Tree Champion?
+Can you find the next State Big Tree Champion?

-January 2018: An ʻOhe makai is crowned our very first State Big Tree Champion!
-Mahalo to Montana big tree hunter, Mark Lewing for the nomination and encouragement.
+An ʻOhe makai is crowned our very first State Big Tree Champion!
+Mahalo to Montana big tree hunter, Mark Lewing, for the nomination and encouragement.
 Mahalo to Waimea Valley Conservation Manager, Laurent Pool for your enthusiasm and support.

 Hawaii’s 12 Tree Species Eligible to be a State Big Tree Champion